Living in the UK for almost a decade now, missing home (the Philippines) is inevitable. I normally feel homesick most of all in winter time.

 Buzzing city streets

-Growing up in the concrete jungle of Manila, my ears got used to the chaos and buzz of the mega city.
+Growing up in the concrete jungle of Manila, my ears got used to the chaos and buzz of the megacity.
+The lively energy of the city gives me an upbeat vibe and enthusiasm!
+Here are some safety tips when travelling to the Philippines.

 The king of the Philippine streets, the Jeepney.
 It is rooted since the American troops left the Philippines for good.

-Since Filipinos have a resourceful nature, they turned these abandoned Jeepney into something more useful for the public.
+Since Filipinos have a resourceful nature, they turned these abandoned jeepneys into something more useful for the public.

 You can not definitely miss the colourful jeepneys of the Philippines!